aiidateam/aiida-core/docs/source/howto/run_codes.rst

 The computer has now been created in the database but you still need to *configure* access to it using your credentials.

 .. tip::
-    In order to avoid having to retype the setup information the next time round, you can provide some (or all) of the information via a configuration file:
+    In order to avoid having to retype the setup information the next time around, you can provide some (or all) of the information via a configuration file:

     .. code-block:: console

        $ verdi computer setup --config computer.yml

     where ``computer.yml`` is a configuration file in the `YAML format <https://en.wikipedia.org/wiki/YAML#Syntax>`__.
-    This file contains the information in a series of key:value pairs:
+    This file contains the information in a series of key-value pairs:

     .. code-block:: yaml